“Pursuing a minor in Italian Studies broadened my intellectual and cultural experience while at Stonehill.”

 - Kelly Morrone ’13 (right), who spent a semester studying and interning in Florence, Italy

-Foreign Language majors at Stonehill College can choose Italian as a primary or secondary focus and combine it with another of the languages taught in the Department of Languages, Literatures, and Cultures.
+Students at Stonehill College can choose Italian as a primary or secondary focus and combine it with another of the languages taught in the Department of Languages, Literatures, and Cultures.